Add Your Heading Text Here

 Safety harnesses are not a requirement for Half Dome and we neither recommend for or against them.
 We also do not provide them.
 It is a personal decision and ultimately does lower risk.
 See here for more information: https://yosemitehouse.com/half-dome-safety-gear.

 For Half Dome Day Hikes: You apply for permits on Recreation.gov during the month of March for the following summer season.
 Lottery results are emailed around mid-April.
-There is an additional Daily Lottery also available two days prior to the hiking day.
-For more information see: Half Dome Permits for Day Hikers.
+An additional Daily Lottery is available two days prior to the hiking day.
+For more information, see: Half Dome Permits for Day Hikers.